-If no measuring equipment is available: Connect the antenna to the PR-4000 or PR-4010.
-Use a TV monitor attached to the 20dB test point on the PR-4900.
+If no measuring equipment is available: Connect the antenna to the PR-4010 (Input and power).
+Use a TV monitor attached to the 20dB test point on the PR-4900 (Output filter).

 Locate a TV station in the low VHF band and adjust the monitor for best picture.
-Locate the attenuator on the PR-422CA and turn it full counter clockwise to introduce maximum attenuation of 20 dB.
+Locate the attenuator on the PR-422CA/PR-420CA and turn it full counter clockwise to introduce maximum attenuation of 20 dB.
 Turn the attenuator slowly clockwise while observing the monitor.